mneudert/instream/README.md

 This does not apply to write requests.
 They are currently only affected by configured `:recv_timeout` values.
 Setting a connection timeout enables you to have a different timeout for read and write requests.

-For the underlying worker pool you can define a separate timeout:
+For the underlying worker pool (only used for writes) you can define a separate timeout:

 ```elixir
 config :my_app,